dafitius/HBrick-Explorer/README.md

 1. set the preferred settings inside the settings.txt file.
 2. open the .jar file inside the same folder the settings.txt is in.

-## to-do
+## controls
+- use the import button to import files
-- convert SEntityTemplateReference to the name of the entity referenced
+- use left-click to copy values from the details list
-- store the offset of values
-- convert ZRuntimeResourceID to hash